cal-itp/data-infra/docs/publishing/sections/10_deploy_to_portfolio.md

 **Note:** The build command must be run from the root of the repo at `~/data-analyses`!

-1. Navigate back to the repo data-analyses and install the portfolio requirements with `pip install -r portfolio/requirements.txt`
+1. Navigate back to the `~/data-analyses` and install the portfolio requirements with `pip install -r portfolio/requirements.txt`
 2. Then run `python portfolio/portfolio.py build my_report` to build your report
    - **Note:** `my_report.yml` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).